 The law contains only one exception, and if it applies, you cannot be convicted of receiving stolen property.
 If you received or retained the property with the intent to return it to the owner, it is an affirmative defense.
 However, you will have the burden of proving that this was your intention to prevail with this defense.

-Penalty gradations for receiving stolen property
+Penalty gradations for receiving stolen property In Chester County, PA

 The penalties and offense classifications for receiving stolen property depend on the value of the stolen property.

 If you are convicted of this offense, you can face the following penalties: